pnp/PnP-Sites-Core/Core/ProvisioningSchema-2019-03.md

 --------|----|-----------
 Layout||Defines the Layout of the Header, required attribute.
 MenuStyle||Defines the Menu Style, required attribute.
-BackgroundEmphasis|xsd:int|Defines the Background Emphasis of the Header, optional attribute.
+BackgroundEmphasis||Defines the Background Emphasis of the Header, optional attribute.
 <a name="footer"></a>
 ### Footer
 Defines the Footer settings for the target site.